 For effective cleaning, the surface tension should be reduced in order to make water spread and wet surfaces.
 Chemicals that can do this effectively are known as surfactants or surface-active agents.

 Surfactants also execute some other important cleaning functions, such as loosening, emulsifying (dispersing in water) and holding the soil in suspension till the time it can be rinsed away.
 These chemicals also provide alkalinity that has found to be effective in removing acidic soils.

 Soap is an anionic surfactant while main ingredients in todays' detergents are other anionic as well as nonionic surfactants.
 Now lets have a look at the chemistry of surfactants -

 Soaps are water-soluble potassium or sodium salts of fatty acids, which are made by the chemical treatment of fats (or oils), or their fatty acids with a strong alkali.
 Now let us first examine the composition of fats, oils and alkalis.

 Fats and Oils

 Fats and oils that are used in the manufacturing of soaps come from plant or animal sources.
-Each fat or oil molecule is made up of a typical mixture
+Each fat or oil molecule is made up of a typical mixture of different triglycerides.

-(KOH), also known as potash (KOH) and sodium hydroxide (NaOH), also known as caustic soda.
+Usually the alkalis that are used in soapmaking are potassium hydroxide (KOH), also known as potash (KOH) and sodium hydroxide (NaOH), also known as caustic soda.

 Surfactants in Detergents